argarak/argarak.github.io/contents/articles/nexus-evolution/index.md

 ## Version 0

 I always wanted a website of my own.
 Not really for any particular purpose, other than to put all of my future projects on it.
 However, there were always difficulties.
-I did not know HTML or CSS too well, and I did not know any practical javascript.
+I did not know HTML or CSS too well, and I did not know any practical JavaScript.
 Buying a domain name and hosting wasn't too appealing since I did not want to waste money on some website no-one is going to visit.
 However, I can always make a prototype on my computer!

 However, before any real development, I decided to make an image of what I wanted the website to look.
 I used Inkscape to create the image and it somewhat looks similar - but a lot worse - to what it looks today.
 So let's take a look at it!

 ![A graphic for my website idea made in Inkscape using the Numix icons on the sidebar.](argarak_idea.png){md-lightbox=""}

 Now that's awful design!
 Post warning, many of these images on this post are going to be quite bad in design.
 Sorry if it makes you cringe.
 Anyway, As you can see, the sidebar style that version 2 has is present in this image.
 I've always wanted to make a website with a sidebar for some reason.
 Frankly, I do not remember fully what those icons meant.
-I only remember that the top one is the old Nexus logo, the person icon is probably an about page, the gears are most likely some kind of programs repository and the "play" icon is probably about videos or something.
+I only remember that the top one is the old Nexus logo, the person icon is probably an about page, the gears are most likely some kind of programs repository and the “play” icon is probably about videos or something.

 As you will see later, pre-release version 2 had the same top bar.
 It's interesting how I've kept a similar design over the year.

-Finally development began.
+Finally, development began.
 Back then, in 2015, I used the Netbeans IDE for my programming needs.
 It wasn't very good and had many problems.
 Also, at the time, I used to love this website called [COLOURlovers](http://www.colourlovers.com/), which had collections of various patterns which I used commonly for my websites.
 Now, they are too colourful and garish for me to use these days, but back then I always liked to use the background-image element on just about all my tags.

 So here's how it went!

 ![Version 0 of the site.](v0.png){md-lightbox=""}

 Sadly, I could not find a source of this website, I could have used it as a basis for another, which I will show soon.
 Anyway, there are many design flaws with the design.
 The most obvious one would be the inconsistency of the patterns.
-The website is light coloured, which is not my style anymore, the text on the backgrounds is difficult to read and it's too detailed and has no set palette.
+The website is light coloured, which is not my style any more, the text on the backgrounds is difficult to read and it's too detailed and has no set palette.

 The links on the top blend in to the background too much, therefore are difficult to see and the font sizes are too large and inconsistent.
 It's not a great website, to say the least.

-As you can read at the bottom of the image, I was wanting to learn practical javascript however, I did not know JQuery so that's probably why (and yes there are built in ID searching and style setting functions but JQuery is so much easier).
+As you can read at the bottom of the image, I wanted to learn practical JavaScript however, I did not know jQuery so that's probably why (and yes there are built in ID searching and style setting functions but jQuery is so much easier).

 I believe that this next image is the website that I based this one on.
 Here's how it looks: